keybraker/reSkroutzed/docs/README.md

 # Skroutz sponsored flagger

 Skroutz Sponsored Flagger is a browser extension that detects and highlights sponsored products on [skroutz.gr](https://skroutz.gr).
-It is available for download on the [Chrome Extension store](https://chrome.google.com/webstore/detail/skroutz-sponsored-flagger/amglnkndjeoojnjjeepeheobhneeogcl) and can be installed on any Chromium-powered browser or Firefox.
+You can start using it by simply downloading it from the [Chrome Extension Store](https://chrome.google.com/webstore/detail/skroutz-sponsored-flagger/amglnkndjeoojnjjeepeheobhneeogcl) or [Firefox Add-ons Store (pending approval)](https://addons.mozilla.org/en-US/firefox/addon/skroutz-sponsored-flagger).

 ## Why use Skroutz sponsored flagger?